 Get moving – everyday, at home or away.

-Regular movement is an essential part of a health lifestyle, and that’s true on holiday too.
+Regular daily movement is an essential part of a health lifestyle, and that’s true on holiday too.
 When I’m away in a new country, I just want to explore it ALL.
 I love reading about it before I go, to figure out the sights I should see – both the more famous tourist-heavy spots, and those off the beaten track.

 Exploring new places is a great way to build activity into your day while on holiday.
 For example, in a new city, one of my top tips is to see as much as you can by foot or bike.
 Why not try activities like bike or walking tours too?
 That way, you can learn about your new environment at the same time – and become a total culture nerd!
 For those who are really keen, many cities now offer running tours too.
 Of course, sometimes you’ll need to use public transport due to long travel distances or weather, and that’s fine too.